 Creating a gallery wall will take a little more time and effort, but there are some tricks out there to make it easier.
 We recommend using parchment paper cut to the size of all of your prints so that you can easily visualize each piece of art on the wall.
 There are endless gallery wall arrangements you can use, but we suggest sticking to one and sketching it out on paper before beginning to visualize it on your wall.

-All of this measuring and taping and penciling have you stressed out?
+All of this measuring, taping, and penciling have you stressed out?
 The good news is you don't have to hang every single picture you have.
 If you have a mantel, leaning the artwork is a great way to show it off and create a more casual look.

 If you're constantly swapping art and rearranging, consider hanging a picture ledge or shelf.
 This way, you can still display your art at eye level, but you can easily swap pieces in and out on a whim without sacrificing your drywall.